14 Foolproof Proofreading Tips for Bloggers

 You’re trying to be an authority to your readers, so write with authority.
 Using your word processor’s find functionality in this manner will help you tremendously and will come in handy for our next tip.

-#11: Keep a list of words you always misspell.
+#11: Keep a list of words you misspell.

-Some words we just seem to spell incorrectly.
+Some words are hard not to spell incorrectly.
 Keep a list of such words and do a search and destroy for them.
-For example, I would always put an s on the end of toward, so I always search for this word to see if I messed it up again.
+For example, I would always put an s on the end of toward, so I always search for this word to see if I butchered it again.

 To check your misspelled words, as well as general writing guidelines, you’ll need some resources in case you forget.